 Brain research has really come to support the theories of Dr. Greenspan that emotion drives learning and that new pathways can be formed in the brain through rich, emotional interactions between children and trusted caregivers.
 The key to Floortime is that children have to be able to recognize and create social interactive patterns, and more and more complex ones as they grow.

 My job as a parent is to challenge and respond in new ways so that my child can come up with a new idea.
 The key is helping the child feel in control.
 When children are less anxious we can do more problem-solving.
 The goal is for him to become flexible by coming up with new ideas and new steps.

-Jake and I discussed an example of a video shown by his father, Dr. Stanley Greenspan, where a little girl with developmental challenges is in her own world using an object for sensory stimulation and how with coaching, the parents were able to make the object a toy and help the child switch from sensory play to object play, and most importantly, where she was able to have pleasurable social interactions with her parents.
+Jake and I discussed an example of a video shown by his father, Dr. Stanley Greenspan, where a little girl with developmental and motor challenges is playing on her own, using an object for sensory stimulation, and how with coaching, the parents were able to make the object a toy and help the child switch from sensory play to object play, and most importantly, where she was able to have pleasurable social interactions with her parents.

 If our kids are playing with objects themselves, they aren’t getting challenged.
 We always have to help the child expand by challenging them to do one more step, two more steps, three more steps.
 By increasing the number of interactive circles the child can achieve with an object, with their body, or in a play scenario we can help them have an elongated interactive pattern.

 For more information about sensory play, object play, following the child’s lead, challenging, and expanding, please see last week’s blog post about The Floortime Manual.